Funt1ngSh3ll/Funt1ngSh3ll/README.md

-- 👋 Hi, I’m @Funt1ngSh3ll I am a Cheat Client developer of Minecraft from China~![Powerful]
+- 👋 Hi, I’m @M1lkSh2ke I am a server's owner of Minecraft from China~![DreamStars]
 - 👀 I’m interested in ...
-Bypass some joker server
+Build my Own server
 - 🌱 I’m currently learning ... be a successful man like @liulihaocai
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... send to 18562362081@163.com
+- 📫 How to reach me ... send to dreamstars_norep1y@163.com

 <!---
 Funt1ngSh3ll/Funt1ngSh3ll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.